-'''

-MODEM 1200

-MODEM 1200 1200:2200 E+

-'''

-The "+" demodulator option compensates for the variety of FM transceiver pre-emphasis / de-emphasis mismatch.
+MODEM 1200 MODEM 1200 1200:2200 E+ The "+" demodulator option compensates for the variety of FM transceiver pre-emphasis / de-emphasis mismatch.
 The accompanying document "A-Better-APRS-Packet-Demodulator.pdf" covers this in great detail.
 This is on by default but you can deactivate it with "-".

-Demodulator style E is the default.
-There is probably no reason to use anything else for 1200 baud.
+Demodulator style E+ is the default.